PublicMapping/districtbuilder/README.md

 ### Development Data

+#### Using pre-processed data for development and testing

+1. Sign up for an account using the application (if you haven't already done so)
+1. Load testing data with `$ ./scripts/load-dev-data`.
+This will:
+  - Load region configs for Pennsylvania, Michigan, and Dane County WI.
+  - Create an organization, accessible at [`http://localhost:3003/o/azavea`](http://localhost:3003/o/azavea)
+  - Set the user you just created as the organization administrator

+#### Processing your own data for custom regions

 To have data to work with, you'll need to do a two step process:

 1. Process the GeoJSON for your state/region (this outputs all the static files DistrictBuilder needs to work in a local directory)